-By default, smart lockout locks the account from sign-in attempts for one minute after 10 failed attempts.
+By default, smart lockout locks the account from sign-in attempts for one minute after 10 failed attempts for Azure Public tenants and 3 for Azure US Government tenants.
 The account locks again after each subsequent failed sign-in attempt, for one minute at first and longer in subsequent attempts.
 To minimize the ways an attacker could work around this behavior, we don't disclose the rate at which the lockout period grows over additional unsuccessful sign-in attempts.

 Smart lockout tracks the last three bad password hashes to avoid incrementing the lockout counter for the same password.
 If someone enters the same bad password multiple times, this behavior won't cause the account to lock out.

 Hash tracking functionality isn't available for customers with pass-through authentication enabled as authentication happens on-premises not in the cloud.